What is Technique?

 Fingerstyle on the ukulele and guitar can and should also be explored.

-Strength, independence, coordination and endurance need to be developed for the both the right and left hand, regardless whether using a pick or fingerstyle, or the hybrid technique of pick and fingers.
+Strength, independence, coordination, and endurance need to be developed for both the right and left hand, regardless whether using a pick or fingerstyle or the hybrid technique of pick and fingers.

-All aspects of right and left hand technique can developed through a series of graduated exercises to develop this strength, independence, coordination and endurance.
+All aspects of the right hand and the left hand technique can be developed through a series of graduated exercises to develop this strength, independence, coordination, and endurance.
 The mechanical emphasis is just the beginning.
-Once you have a grip on the physical skills, you graduate into musical technique.
-Scales, arpeggios, intervals and sequences are all explored through the six essential fingering principles.
+Once you have a grip on the physical skills, you graduate into a musical technique.
+Scales, arpeggios, intervals and sequences are all explored through the Six Essential Fingering Principles.
 The goal of these studies is to give you the control you need to play what you hear.